cicada17/lite-dragtogo/README.md

 ## How to install
 This extension is not listed on AMO yet.
 However, signed addons can be [downloaded here](https://github.com/cicada17/lite-dragtogo/releases/latest).
-To install, download and drag the xpi file to Firefox.
+To install, open .xpi file with Firefox or drag the file into Firefox.